 We consider proprietary trade secrets or confidential know-how and unpatented know-how to be important to our business.
 We may rely on trade secrets or confidential know-how to protect our technology, especially where patent protection is believed by us to be of limited value.
-We rely on third parties for research and development work, and expect to rely on third parties for future manufacturing of our proprietary product candidate, AMX0035, and any other current or future product candidates.
-We also expect to collaborate with third parties on the development of AMX0035 and any other current or future product candidates.
+We rely on third parties for research and development work, and expect to rely on third parties for future manufacturing of our proprietary product candidate, AMX0035, AMX114, and our newly acquired product candidate, avexitide, and any other current or future product candidates.
+We also expect to collaborate with third parties on the development of AMX0035, AMX114, avexitide, and any other current or future product candidates.
 As a result of the aforementioned collaborations, we must, at times, share trade secrets with our collaborators.